TheIceCreamBoss/CardCrafter/README.md

 # Instructions for Grader

-- You can generate the first required action related to adding Xs to a Y by ...
+- You can generate the first required action related to adding Xs to a Y by clicking new set and entering a new to generate a new set.
-- You can generate the second required action related to adding Xs to a Y by ...
+- You can generate the second required action related to adding Xs to a Y by clicking edit set, and choosing a set, and shuffle cards in that set.
+- You can generate the third required action related to adding Xs to a Y by clicking edit set, and edit card, and pick a card you wish to edit, and enter the new desired text.
 - You can locate my visual component by clicking the credits button in the main menu.
 - You can save the state of my application by clicking the save button in the main menu.
 - You can reload the state of my application by clicking the load button in the main menu.